 Use the following tips to present yourself effectively in person:

-- Be positive.
-Leave any emotional baggage about past interviews or bad work situations at the door.
+- Leave any emotional baggage about past interviews or bad work situations at the door.